Mosiah 18

 Mosiah 18:14 they...came forth out of the water rejoicing, being filled with the Spirit

 We have already noticed some subtle differences between the baptism of Helam and our current practice.
 Hidden in verse 14 is another difference.
 After baptism, Alma and Helam are filled with the Spirit.
 This occurs without the ordinance of the laying on of hands.
 There is no record of Alma ever laying hands on his disciples to give them the gift of the Holy Ghost.
 In fact, there is no record of this ordinance in the Old Testament, Pearl of Great Price, or the Book of Mormon prior to the ministry of the Savior.
 Yet, from several scriptures, we know that they received the gift of the Holy Ghost (Alma 9:21, Jacob 6:8).
 The gift is given at the time of baptism, the voice of the Son came unto me, saying: He that is baptized in my name, to him will the Father give the Holy Ghost (2 Ne 31:12).
 This is what happened to Alma and Helam.
-They were given the gift of the Holy Ghost after their were baptized.
+They were given the gift of the Holy Ghost after they were baptized.

 One might argue that the Spirit attended their baptism but that the ordinance of the laying on of hands was performed later.
 There is no scriptural evidence for this theory.
 In Old Testament times, the Lord apparently gave the gift of the Holy Ghost at the time of baptism.
 The Lord said as much to Nephi, and this is what happened to Adam.
 The Lord promised him that he would receive the gift of the Holy Ghost after his baptism, If thou wilt turn unto me, and hearken unto my voice, and believe, and repent of all thy transgressions, and be baptized, even in water...ye shall receive the gift of the Holy Ghost (Moses 6:52).
 The fulfillment of the promise is as follows: